Introduction

 License

-FFTX is a fully open source project publicly available under a BSD-style license.
+FFTX is a fully open-source project publicly available under a BSD-style license.
 Its main tool chain component SPIRAL, along with its companion project SpectralPACK, are both fully open source with similar “no-strings” licenses.
 This means you are free to use FFTX for whatever you like, be it academic, commercial, creating forks or derivatives, as long as you copy the license statement if you redistribute it.

 Although not required by the FFTX license, if you can, please cite FFTX when using it in your work and also consider contributing your changes back to the main FFTX project.